 The request he added will be presented to the federal election or electoral institute.

-This is it it's amazing.
+This is, it's amazing.

-I don't care what country you go to, a leftist is a leftist is a left, and when they lose an election, the last thing they think about is maybe what did I do wrong.
+And when they lose an election, the last thing they think about is maybe what did I do wrong?

-And I'm gonna say, well, what uh maybe I slipped, am I not giving the audience what they expect?
+Am I not giving the audience what they expect?

-But these guys are blaming their own voters just like the Democrats here.
+But these guys are blaming their own voters, just like the Democrats here.

-In the in Ohio, it was debold voting machines.
+In Ohio, it was Debold voting machines.

 Leftists just can't lose.